Library msrpctypes

 Return value:

-(pos, result) The new position indata, and a table representing the datatype. - unmarshall_lsa_LookupNamesLevel (data, pos)
+(pos, str) The new position, and the string representing the datatype.

 Return value:

-(pos, str) The new position, and the string representing the datatype. - unmarshall_lsa_RefDomainList (data, pos)
+(pos, result) The new position in data, and a table representing the datatype.

 Return value:

-(pos, result) The new position indata, and a table representing the datatype. - unmarshall_lsa_RefDomainList_ptr (data, pos)
+(pos, result) The new position in data, and a table representing the datatype.

 typedef [public] struct { [range(0,1000)] uint32 num_sids; [size_is(num_sids)] lsa_SidPtr *sids; } lsa_SidArray;